pteerawatt/Pokedex/README.md

 - The color of the Pokémon.
 - The evolution of the Pokémon.
 - The gender ratio of the Pokémon.
-- Location that the Pokémon can be found in the wild.
+- Locations that the Pokémon can be found in the wild.
 - All the moves that this Pokémon can learn.
-- All the types of this Pokémon.
+- All the types that Pokémon is.
 - All the varieties of this Pokémonp

 ## How to Get Started ##